 According to the International Maritime Organization (IMO), 90% of the world’s cargo is transported by sea.
 Transporting goods via cargo ships is generally considered to be the most cost-effective method with ships carrying everything from food to electronics to oil, and is a critical aspect of international trade finance.

-Marine finance is a subset of equipment finance, while Yieldstreet’s marine offerings comprise a wide array of dry bulk, tanker, and container vessels with varied carrying capacities measured in what is known as Deadweight Tonnage (DWT).
+Marine finance is a subset of equipment finance, while offerings in the space often comprise a wide array of dry bulk, tanker, and container vessels with varied carrying capacities measured in what is known as Deadweight Tonnage (DWT).
 Let’s take a closer look at the different types of vessels and sizes.

 Dry bulk carriers transport large quantities of dry goods.
 These vessels fall into roughly eight different sizes.